carbon-language/carbon-lang/llvm/docs/CommandLine.rst

 should be called from ``main``.

-This function can be used to gain access to options declared in libraries that the tool writter may not have direct access to.
+This function can be used to gain access to options declared in libraries that the tool writer may not have direct access to.

 The function retrieves a :ref:`StringMap <dss_stringmap>` that maps the option string (e.g. ``-help``) to an ``Option*``.